massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_11_lab_ak.md

 1. Select **Kill Terminal** or the **Recycle Bin** icon to close the currently open terminal and any associated processes.

-#### Task 2: Test queue message access
+#### Task 2: Test message queue access

 1. In the **Visual Studio Code** window, right-click or activate the shortcut menu for the Explorer pane, and then select **Open in Terminal**.

-1. At the open command prompt, enter the following command, and then select Enter to run the .NET Core web application:
+1. At the open command prompt, enter the following command, and then select Enter to run the .NET web application:

     ```
     dotnet run